LoganRiddle/Inferno-Stress-Test/README.md

 #### Finalize

-* The `make finalize` command generates an executable in the `Inferno-Stress-Test-<Version Number>` directory for easy packaging when ready to rollout the next release
+* The `make finalize` command generates an executable in the `Inferno-Stress-Test-<Version Number>` directory

+* The purpose of this is for easy packaging when ready to rollout the next release

 #### Clean